driesie/i-serve-you/README.md

 # I Serve You

 I server you is a test/fake/mock REST API server that will always serve you.
-It exposes 2 endpoints, on different ports, one will accept any Request, record this request and respond with a success response code unless configured otherwise.
+It exposes 2 endpoints, on different ports, one will accept any request, record this request and respond with a success response code unless configured otherwise.
 The other returns all previous requests and reponses for inspection and investigation and allows for the log to be cleared.